Get a Demo of HR DataHub's platform

 • Margins are thinning

-• The overall cost of living is increasing for employees demanding higher pay.
+• The overall cost of living is increasing for employees demanding, in turn, higher pay.

-In a historical moment of tension, one solution for companies is to review salaries, either as part of their annual reviews or as a pre-emptive measure to soothe the situation.
+In a historical moment of tension in the UK, a solution for companies is to review their compensation strategy and run annual salary reviews as a pre-emptive measure to soothe the situation.

 As a consequence, a couple of challenges arise: